pojntfx/uni-distributedsystems-notes/docs/condensed.md

 #### Different I/O Models

-- **Java before NIO/AIO**: Prior to the introduction of the Java New I/O (NIO) and Asynchronous I/O (AIO) APIs, Java had a different model for handling input/output (I/O) operations.
+- **Synchronous Blocking (Java before NIO/AIO)**: Prior to the introduction of the Java New I/O (NIO) and Asynchronous I/O (AIO) APIs, Java had a different model for handling input/output (I/O) operations.
 This model involved using threads to block and wait for I/O operations to complete, which could be inefficient and consume a lot of system resources.
-- **Polling pattern**: The polling pattern is a way of handling I/O operations in which a central component periodically checks for the completion of I/O operations.
+- **Synchronous Non-Blocking (Polling pattern)**: The polling pattern is a way of handling I/O operations in which a central component periodically checks for the completion of I/O operations.
 This can be done by repeatedly calling a function that checks the status of the operation, or by using a timer to trigger the check at regular intervals.
-- **Reactor pattern**: The Reactor pattern is a way of handling I/O operations in which a central component is notified when an I/O operation is completed, rather than periodically checking for its completion.
+- **Asynchronous Blocking (Reactor pattern)**: The Reactor pattern is a way of handling I/O operations in which a central component is notified when an I/O operation is completed, rather than periodically checking for its completion.
 This can be more efficient than the polling pattern, as it allows the system to respond to I/O operations as soon as they are completed, rather than waiting for a periodic check.
-- **Proactor pattern**: The Proactor pattern is similar to the Reactor pattern, but it is designed to handle high-concurrency environments where many I/O operations are occurring simultaneously.
+- **Asynchronous Non-Blocking (Proactor pattern)**: The Proactor pattern is similar to the Reactor pattern, but it is designed to handle high-concurrency environments where many I/O operations are occurring simultaneously.
 It uses a combination of asynchronous I/O and event-driven design to allow for efficient handling of multiple I/O operations at once.

 #### Questions for I/O Models